ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [![ps4_gamepad][dualshock_4]][14]

 - [Must be in PC mode][25].
 Clones might not work.
+- Supports both the 2013 and 2016 editions
 - Press:
   - *X* for Fire
   - *O* for Jump